pinot-contrib/pinot-docs/configuration-reference/functions/stpolygon.md

 ]
 ```

-To create geometry objects for other objects, see [ST_GeomFromText](stgeomfromtext.md).
+To create geometry objects for non polygons, see [ST_GeomFromText](stgeomfromtext.md).